PranjalGoyal06/pranjalgoyal06.github.io/_posts/2025-02-24-leaflet-js-blog.md

 ## Key features

+LeafletJS comes packed with an extensive set of features that make it a powerful choice for creating interactive maps.
+From basic markers to complex data visualizations, its modular architecture allows developers to implement sophisticated mapping solutions with minimal code.
+Here are some of the notable features:

+### Map Methods
+LeafletJS provides built-in mechanisms to control map behavior.
+You can easily zoom in and out, set or query the current zoom level, and adjust the view by fitting the map bounds to a specific geographic area.

+### Markers and Custom Icons
+Markers allow you to pinpoint specific locations on the map.
+You can use standard markers or define custom icons to emphasise particular points as well.

+### Popups
+Popups allow you to show additional information about a location when a user interacts (click/hover) with the map.

+### Tooltips
+Tooltips are used for displaying brief descriptive text when a user hovers over a marker or layer.
+This feature provides context-sensitive information without cluttering the map.

+### Vector Layers
+LeafletJS supports various vector layers for drawing shapes and paths:
+- **Polylines:** Represent sequences of connected lines.
+- **Circles:** Create round shapes using a defined center and radius.
+- **Polygons:** Draw multi-sided shapes, useful for outlining areas.

+### GeoJSON Layers
+The library can render GeoJSON data to display complex geospatial features.
+This is particularly useful for combining diverse geographical data with interactive mapping features.
+(GeoJSON has been discussed in further detail in the upcoming section)

+### Other Useful Features:
+- **Layer Groups:** Organize and manage multiple markers or layers as a single unit.
+- **Event Handling:** Listen and respond to events like zoom changes, clicks, or mouse movements for an enhanced map experience.
+- **Control Layers:** Add widgets that allow users to toggle between different base maps or overlay data.

 ## An Example Use-Case
 Practical application of LeafletJS is quite vast.
 Especially, it can be leveraged amazingly well in the field of data visualisation.
 For example, we can visualise the population demographics of a particular area.
 Here is one such implementation: